idsia-robotics/navground/_sources/components/tasks/waypoints.rst

 Waypoints
 =========

-Pass by a sequence of points.
+Travel to a sequence of points (or poses).
 Use :doc:`path` instead when points are dense and you want to just pass by.

 Example
 =======